Where Has All the Water Gone?

 In cooperative groups of three students, ask the class to brainstorm all the ways they can think of that they use water every day.

-- Provide Student Recording Sheet for Water Usage (Attachment Two) for students to record the amount of water they use for the next 24 hours.
+Provide Student Recording Sheet for Water Usage (handout) for students to record the amount of water they use for the next 24 hours.
 This will be the homework assignment.

 Students will be assessed by teacher observation of the involvement of the students and by the completion of the recording sheets.